grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/07 Prometheus Remote Write.md

 You can enable this integration only with the `apm` option in the k6 script.

 The `apm` option configures how to export k6 Cloud metrics to the supported monitoring solutions.
-It allows multiple configuration blocks to export simultaneously to different monitoring providers.
+You can use multiple configuration blocks to export simultaneously to different monitoring providers.

 The parameters for sending metrics to a Prometheus Remote Write instance are as follows: